Marionette (Fringe)

-"Marionette" is the ninth episode of the third season of the American science fiction drama television series Fringe.
+"Marionette" is the ninth episode of the third season of the American television series Fringe.
 The episode was co-written by Monica Owusu-Breen and Alison Schapker, and directed by Joe Chappelle.
 It followed a series of organ recipients being tracked down and having their donated organs removed, all in a scientist's attempt to resurrect his deceased love interest, whose organs were donated to the victims.
 Meanwhile, Olivia (Anna Torv) copes with the consequences of being back in the prime universe.

-The episode first aired on December 9, 2010 in the United States to an estimated 4.74 million viewers.
+The episode first aired on December 9, 2010, in the United States to an estimated 4.74 million viewers.
 "Marionette" was the series' winter finale, as well as the last episode to air on Thursdays in the US.
 It received generally positive reviews.
 Many critics praised Torv's portrayal of Olivia after her recent trauma, as well as the aftereffects of Fauxlivia's deception, as realistic and well-acted.